dustingreville/group-project/README.md

-# This is Visual Beats!
+# This is Virtual Beats!

 Here you can upload and play copyright free music.
 Able to browse the library of various tracks you upload and more!